C2SM/pyvis/README.md

 ### 3 Hide Solutions

 To hide the solutions a jupyter extension must be active.
-On the main page, click on `Nbextensions`.
+In the browser, on jupyter main page, click on `Nbextensions`.
 Then make sure `Hide input` has a tick.

 ### 4  Select the Course part